dentremor/Software-Defined-Infrastrucure/doku.md

 $ openssl genrsa -des3 -out rootCA.key 2048
 ```

-With our `rootCA.key` we can now self-sign a certificate:
+With our `rootCA.key` we can now self-sign this certificate:

 ```bash
 $ openssl req -x509 -new -nodes -key rootCA.key -sha256 -days 1024 -out rootCA.pem